-- When you give a larger inheritance to a child who has been unsuccessful the successful child will perceive it as if they have been punished for being successful - o Why would parents punish success and reward failure?
-Answer: they want an equal outcome which means giving more to those with less.
+- o When you give an inheritance heavier weighted to a child who has been unsuccessful they successful child will perceive it as they have been punished for being successful - Why would parents punish success and reward failure?
+Answer: they want to take care of their children equally which means giving more to those with less.